-Other Public Company Directorships: Bausch Health Companies Inc. (since 2021); Xerox Holdings Corporation (since 2021); Herc Holdings Inc. (2022-2023); Carl C. Icahn has a non-controlling interest in Bausch Health

-Companies Inc. and Xerox Holdings Corporation through the ownership of securities.
+Other Public Company Directorships: Bausch Health Companies Inc. (since 2021); Dana Incorporated (since 2023); JetBlue Airways Corporation (non-voting board observer; since 2024); Xerox Holdings Corporation (2021-2023); and Herc Holdings Inc. (2022-2023).
+Carl C. Icahn has a non-controlling interest in Bausch Health Companies Inc., Dana Incorporated and JetBlue Airways Corporation through the ownership of securities.

 Other Background: Mr. Miller has been a Portfolio Manager of Icahn Capital LP ("Icahn Capital") since October 2020.
 Mr. Miller is responsible for analysis and engagement in connection with investments by Icahn Capital in public securities.
 Icahn Capital is a subsidiary of Icahn Enterprises L.P., a diversified holding company engaged in a variety of businesses.
 Prior to joining Icahn Capital, Mr. Miller was an Analyst in the Distressed and Special Situations investment group in the New York office of BlueMountain Capital Management, LLC ("BlueMountain") from 2013 to 2019.
 Mr. Miller represented BlueMountain on the Ad Hoc Group of Puerto Rico Electric Power Authority Bondholders from 2014 to 2019.
 From 2011 to 2013, Mr. Miller was an Analyst in the Distressed Products Group in the New York office of Goldman, Sachs & Co.
-Mr. Miller has served on the Bausch Health Companies Inc. board since March 2021 and the Xerox Holdings Corporation board since June 2021.
-Mr. Miller was previously a director of Herc Holdings Inc. from May 2022 to March 2023.
+Mr. Miller has served on the Bausch Health Companies Inc. board since March 2021, the Dana Incorporated board since December 2023, and as a nonvoting board observer for JetBlue Airways Corporation since February 2024.
+Mr. Miller was previously a director of the Xerox Holdings Corporation board from June 2021 to September 2023; and Herc Holdings Inc. from May 2022 to March 2023.
 Mr. Miller received a B.S. summa cum laude from Duke University in 2011.